Prince Andrew and Sarah Ferguson may no longer be married, but the pair still enjoy a close bond.

 On their honeymoon, 1986

 After their Westminster Abbey wedding, Sarah and Andrew quickly jetted off in the royal plane to the Azore Islands in Portgual.
-The pair enjoyed five days aboard the royal yacht Britannia in the Atlantic – and are here seen waving happily from the boat.
+The pair enjoyed five days aboard the royal yacht Britannia in the Atlantic.

 At the hospital after the birth of Princess Beatrice, 1988

 Two years after their wedding, Prince Andrew and Sarah welcomed their first baby daughter, Beatrice.
-Sarah gave birth at the Portland Hospital in London on 8th August, and became the fifth grandchild of the Queen.
-Here, they are pictured emerging with Beatrice for the first time.
+Sarah gave birth at the Portland Hospital in London on 8th August, and Beatrice became the fifth grandchild of the Queen.
+Here, they are pictured emerging with their daughter for the first time.

 At Princess Eugenie’s christening, 1990